shrishtiroy/shrishtiroy/README.md

 ## Hi, I'm Shrishti

-I'm a Computer Science student at the University of Pennsylvania interested in exploring AI in sports, education, and fairness.
+I'm a Computer Science student at the University of Pennsylvania interested in agent evals and computer use.

-- Passionate about optimizing systems in sports analytics
-- Interested in building smarter educational tools
-- Focused on reducing bias in language models using state-of-the-art AI techniques

 * My hobbies include soccer, basektball, running, and cooking! <br>
 * Open to internship and part-time opportunities